darkhelmet/verboselogging/posts/feedburner-is-awesome-github-is-breaking-and-this-is-a-test.md

 their URL shortener.

-I originally had logic to shorten the permalinks with tr.im, then post to Twitter, but since FeedBurner can do this now, I’m not going to do it.
-I like to outsource that kind of stuff, which I’ll talk about in a later post.
+I originally had logic to shorten the permalinks with tr.im, then post to Twitter, but since FeedBurner can do this now, I'm not going to do it.
+I like to outsource that kind of stuff, which I'll talk about in a later post.

-Also in the news today, Github is [having some problems](http://twitter.com/github/status/6687542565), but they’ll be back soon, so don’t you worry.
+Also in the news today, Github is [having some problems](http://twitter.com/github/status/6687542565), but they'll be back soon, so don't you worry.

 All in all, this is more of a test to see how fast FeedBurner sorts this stuff out.
-I’m sure it’ll be fine.
+I'm sure it'll be fine.